communitiesuk/epb-frontend/README.md

 5. You must add additional local hosts to your hosts file on your machine with:

 ```
+127.0.0.1	getting-new-energy-certificate.epb-frontend
+127.0.0.1	find-energy-certificate.epb-frontend
 127.0.0.1	getting-new-energy-certificate.local.gov.uk
 127.0.0.1	find-energy-certificate.local.gov.uk
 ```
+You can add these to your hosts file automatically by running `$ sudo make hosts`.
+You can check what hosts you already have by typing `$ cat /etc/hosts` in the frontend directory.

 ### Test suites